SOLAR 10.7B: Scaling Large Language Models with Simple yet Effective Depth Up-Scaling: Introduction

 \section{Introduction}

-The field of natural language processing (NLP) has been significantly transformed by the introduction of large language models (LLMs), which have enhanced our understanding and interaction with human language~\cite{zhang2023survey}.
+The field of natural language processing (NLP) has been significantly transformed by the introduction of large language models (LLMs), which have enhanced our understanding and interaction with human language~\cite{zhao2023survey}.
 These advancements bring challenges such as the increased need to train ever larger models~\cite{rae2021scaling,wang2023learning,pan2023reusing,winglian,yao20232x,gesmundo2023composable} owing to the performance scaling law~\cite{kaplan2020scaling, hernandez2021scaling, anil2023palm,kaddour2023no}.
 To efficiently tackle the above, recent works in scaling language models such as a mixture of experts (MoE)~\cite{shazeer2017outrageously,komatsuzaki2022sparse} have been proposed.
 While those approaches are able to efficiently and effectively scale-up LLMs, they often require non-trivial changes to the training and inference framework~\cite{gale2023megablocks}, which hinders widespread applicability.
 Effectively and efficiently scaling up LLMs whilst also retaining the \textit{simplicity} for ease of use is an important problem~\cite{alberts2023large,fraiwan2023review,sallam2023chatgpt,bahrini2023chatgpt}.

 Inspired by ~\citet{komatsuzaki2022sparse}, we present depth up-scaling (DUS), an effective and efficient method to up-scale LLMs whilst also remaining straightforward to use.
-DUS consists of scaling the base model along the depth dimension and continually pretraining the scaled model.
+DUS consists of scaling the number of layers in the base model and continually pretraining the scaled model.
 Unlike \cite{komatsuzaki2022sparse}, DUS does not scale the model using MoE and rather use a depthwise scaling method analogous to ~\citet{tan2019efficientnet} which is adapted for the LLM architecture.
 Thus, there are no additional modules or dynamism as with MoE, making DUS immediately compatible with easy-to-use LLM frameworks such as HuggingFace~\cite{wolf2019huggingface} with no changes to the training or inference framework for maximal efficiency.
 Furthermore, DUS is applicable to all transformer architectures, opening up new gateways to effectively and efficiently scale-up LLMs in a simple manner.
 Using DUS, we release \pt, an LLM with 10.7 billion parameters, that outperforms existing models like Llama 2~\cite{touvron2023llama2} and Mistral 7B~\cite{jiang2023mistral} in various benchmarks.

 We have also developed \ft, a variant fine-tuned for tasks requiring strict adherence to complex instructions.
 It significantly outperforms the Mixtral-8x7B-Instruct model across various evaluation metrics, evidencing an advanced proficiency that exceeds the capabilities of even larger models in terms of benchmark performance.